-This article will show you how to set up the Generation 2 iiNet TV with Fetch set top box using a Wireless Bridge to connect your set top box to your modem.
+This article will show you how to set up the Generation Fetch set top box using a Wireless Bridge to connect your set top box to your modem.
 Please note that iiNet Wireless Bridges are no longer sold as of 16 August 2017.

 If you have a Gen 3 Mini or Mighty set top box, see this article instead.